uvarc/rc-website/content/userinfo/reference/aws-cli.md

 - - -

-# Use in combination with other CLI tools
+# Combine with other CLI tools

 See the [`jq`](https://somrc.virginia.edu/userinfo/reference/jq/#real-world-examples) page for more examples of how to make AWS CLI calls and parse the response JSON in meaningful ways.